 The GDPR ultimately requires best data practices to be in place for personal data.
 This will impact the way that systems are architected and integrated as well as security controls, policies, and procedures.
 While attempting to be GDPR-ready, documentation will be your best friend.
 The GDPR requires companies to have a Record of Processing Activities that explains which systems process your data, the reason for processing data, and which security measures are in place to protect that data.
 Whether you are a data controller or a data processor, you will share responsibility for this data and processing activities.

 Data controllers determine the means for processing data, and data processors will process personal data on behalf of the controller.
 Processing by GDPR’s definition “means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction” (Article 4).
 This means that data controllers and data processors both process data.
-For simplicity, I will be addressing processing in general and focus on how GDPR will impact the way companies pursue and practice data analytics.
+For simplicity, we will be addressing processing in general and focus on how GDPR will impact the way companies pursue and practice data analytics.
 Keep in mind that both controllers and processors share responsibility.

 What Does the GDPR Mean for Analytics?